One More Day (Diamond Rio song)

 "One More Day" is a song written by Bobby Tomberlin and Steven Dale Jones, and recorded by American country music group Diamond Rio.
 It was released in October 2000 as the second single and title track from their album One More Day, in addition to gaining popularity after the death of NASCAR driver Dale Earnhardt.
 The song reached the top of the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
 It peaked at number 29 on the Billboard Hot 100, making it a minor crossover hit.
-After falling from the charts, it received heavy recurrent rotation as a tribute to the people who died in the September 11, 2001 terrorist attacks.
+After falling from the charts, it received heavy recurrent rotation as a tribute to the people who died in the September 11 attacks.

 Content

 The narrator has a dream that a wish was granted to him.
 He talks about how he didn't wish for any extravagant gift like a "mansion in Malibu", he wished for one more day with his lover.